 The beginning of the school day establishes a learning climate, thus parents are encouraged to have their student arrive at school on time.
 The cooperative efforts of parents and the school will support the success of a child's regular school attendance.

 Regular school attendance is mandated by state law (Utah Code §53G-6-202) For any questions regarding attendance or truancy, please contact our Student Support Services Department at 801-567-8326 for information.

 Ideas for Improving Attendance

-Attendance Works is a national and state initiative that promotes better policy and practice around school attendance that promotes tracking chronic absence data for each student beginning in kindergarten, or ideally earlier, and partners with families and community agencies to intervene when poor attendance is a problem for students or schools.
+Attendance Works is a national and state initiative which promotes better policy and practice around school attendance, that promotes tracking chronic absence data for each student, and partners with families and community agencies to intervene when poor attendance is a problem for students or schools.
+Click a link below:

 - Attendance Works Home Page

 - Attendance Works Resources for Parents